timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 ORDER BY rate_code;
 ```

-After running the query above, you’ll get the following output,
+After running the query above, you'll get the following output,
 which shows how many rides of each rate code took place:

 ```sql